CannyRo/lab-unit-testing-jasmine/README.md

 1. How many tests are there for the `add` function in the `add.spec.js` file?

+// 4

 2. How are the blocks `describe` and `it` being used in the tests?
 What is the purpose of each?

+// For grouping related test // To define a single test

 3. How are the test descriptions phrased?
 Are there any keywords that stand out?

+// Each sentence starts with "Should"

 4. What do the `expect` functions do, and what input do they take?

+// Takes the arguments we want to test

 <br>